Artemas Ward: Post-war and death

 Even during his military service, Ward also served as a state court justice in 1776 and 1777.
 From 1777 to 1779, as President of the state's Executive Council, he effectively served as governor before the ratification of the Massachusetts Constitution in 1780.
 He was continuously elected to the Massachusetts House of Representatives from 1779 through 1785, leading it as Speaker in 1785.

-He was appointed a delegate to the Continental Congress in 1780 and 1781,and from 1791 to 1795 was elected twice to the United States House of Representatives.
+Ward was appointed a delegate to the Continental Congress in 1780 and 1781, and from 1791 to 1795 was elected twice to the United States House of Representatives after being an unsuccessful candidate in 1788.
+He was one of nine representatives to vote against final passage of the Eleventh Amendment to the United States Constitution.

-Ward died at his home in Shrewsbury on October 28, 1800 and was buried with Sarah in the town's Mountain View Cemetery.
+Ward died at his home in Shrewsbury on October 28, 1800, and was buried with Sarah in the town's Mountain View Cemetery.
 (His great-grandson Artemas Ward wrote The Grocer's Encyclopedia, published in 1911.)

 Legacy

 Ward, Massachusetts

 Ward, Massachusetts was incorporated in 1778 in honor of Artemas Ward.
 In 1837, the town was renamed to Auburn, Massachusetts after complaints from the U.S. postal service that the name Ward was too similar to the nearby town of Ware.